Refugee-Aid-Capstone/refugee-aid-fe/README.md

 ### <span style="color:#2E8B57;">Description</span>

 **Refuge - AidConnect/RefugeeAid** emerges as a platform addressing the challenge of efficiently connecting aid workers and compassionate citizens with refugee camps or organisations.
-It ensures that assistance meets the refugees, asylees and migrants' current and specific needs in an engaging, real-time feed.
+It ensures that assistance meets the refugees, asylees, and migrants' current and specific needs in an engaging, real-time feed.
+This initiative is a part of the Mod 4, [Capstone Project](https://mod4.turing.edu/projects/capstone/) at Turing School.

 <img width="504" alt="image" src="https://github.com/Sulton88Mehron90/showcase-project/assets/119267809/07d2bf4c-0b57-42b3-8254-56e133f377a3">

 ### <span style="color:#2E8B57;">Live Demo</span>

 [Engage with Refuge](https://refugee-aid-fe.vercel.app/).